 1) Make a small kitchen feel light and airy by incorporating a light palette into your design.
 You may consider white cabinetry, a light backsplash and a soft yellow hue for the walls.

 2) Small kitchens are often dimmed by the wrong lighting.
 Consider fluorescents for under cabinet lighting which will reflect off the backsplash and countertops, expanding the light over the whole kitchen.

 3) Trade the top cupboards for open storage, especially in narrow kitchens.
-If you can get organised, you may want to consider open-shelving or an on-the-wall spice rack, instead of large cabinets taking over the air space.
+If you can get organized, you may want to consider open shelving or an on-the-wall spice rack, instead of large cabinets taking over the airspace.

 4) One of the simplest ways to enhance your kitchen is by incorporating glass.
 It enables you to see through objects making use of what we designers call ‘negative space’.
 You can try a glass table top and even glass doors to the outside or the next room.

 5) Keep flooring neutral.
 Choose paler shades like birch or oak instead of deeper-hued colors like walnut.
 A gloss coating reflects the lighting and will also give an impression of a larger floor surface area.